Privacy and Security Policy – Protecting Your Privacy

 What Information do we collect and where do we get it from?

-- When you enrol you provide name, date of birth, gender, email, phone number and address.
+- When you register, you provide your name, date of birth, gender, email, phone number and address.

 - When you pay you provide credit or debit card details, this information is not retained.

 - During your consultation you provide health information relating to the purpose of the consultation.

 - We may get other health information from your Shared Electronic Health Record and from DHB records.